Samir

 How to Pronounce Samir

 Our model has identified 5 different pronunciations for the name Samir.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 44.9% confident that Samir is pronounced as suh-MIHR.
-The next most likely pronunciation is suh-MEAR, at 30.6% confidence.
+Our model is 44.9% confident that Samir is pronounced as suh-MIHR, which has 2 syllables.
+The next most likely pronunciation is suh-MEAR, at 30.6% confidence, with 2 syllables.

 2